Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Introduction

 \section{Introduction}

 Large-scale labelled datasets like SQuAD~\cite{rajpurkar2016squad} and SNLI~\cite{bowman-etal-2015-large} have been driving forces in natural language processing research.
 Over the past few years, however, such ``statically collected’’ datasets have been shown to suffer from various problems.
 In particular, they often exhibit inadvertent spurious statistical patterns that models learn to exploit, leading to poor model robustness and generalisation~\cite{jia2017adversarial,gururangan2018annotation,geva-etal-2019-modeling,mccoy-etal-2019-right,lewis2020question}.
-A promising alternative is dynamic data collection \cite{bartolo2020beat,nie-etal-2020-adversarial}, where data is collected with both humans and models in the annotation loop.
-Usually (but not necessarily), these humans are instructed to ask adversarial questions that fool existing models.
-Primarily, dynamic adversarial data collection is about evaluating the capabilities of current state-of-the-art models, but it has also been claimed to lead to higher-quality training data \cite{bartolo2020beat,nie-etal-2020-adversarial}, due to the additional incentive for crowd workers to provide good examples.
-Over time, it has been argued to also be more resistant to dataset biases and annotator artefacts, since such phenomena can be addressed by including collected model-fooling examples in the training data for subsequent rounds, making models more robust \cite{nie-etal-2020-adversarial}.
-One of the downsides of human-and-model-in-the-loop collection, however, is that it is arguably even more expensive than its static predecessor: coming up with examples that elicit a certain model response (i.e., fooling the model) requires more annotator effort, which results in more time spent, and therefore higher cost, per model-fooling example.
+A recently proposed alternative is dynamic data collection \cite{bartolo2020beat,nie-etal-2020-adversarial}, where data is collected with both humans and models in the annotation loop.
+Usually, these humans are instructed to ask adversarial questions that fool existing models.
+Dynamic adversarial data collection is often used to evaluate the capabilities of current state-of-the-art models, but it can also create higher-quality training data~\cite{bartolo2020beat,nie-etal-2020-adversarial} due to the added incentive for crowdworkers to provide challenging examples.
+It can also reduce the prevalence of dataset biases and annotator artefacts over time~\cite{bartolo2020beat,nie-etal-2020-adversarial}, since such phenomena can be subverted by model-fooling examples collected in subsequent rounds.
+However, dynamic data collection can be more expensive than its static predecessor as creating examples that elicit a certain model response (i.e., fooling the model) requires more annotator effort, resulting in more time spent, and therefore higher cost per example.
+In this work, we develop a synthetic adversarial data generation pipeline, making novel contributions to the answer selection, question generation, and filtering and re-labelling tasks.
+We show that dynamic adversarial data collection can be made more sample efficient by synthetically generating (see Figure~\ref{fig:splash}) examples that improve the robustness of models in terms of performance on adversarially-collected datasets, comprehension skills, and domain generalisation.
+We are also the first to evaluate models in-the-loop for robustness to human adversaries using the \textit{macro-averaged validated model error rate}, demonstrating considerable improvements with crowdworkers only able to fool the model-in-the-loop 8.8\% of the time on average, compared to 17.6\% for our best baseline.
+The collected dataset will form part of the evaluation for a new round of the Dynabench QA task.\footnote{\url{https://dynabench.org/tasks/qa}}